how to descale coffee machine

-Learn how to Descale your Sage coffee machine with our quick and easy c.ffee machine descaler guide.
+Learn how to descale your Sage coffee machine with our quick and easy coffee machine descaler guide.

-Making sure your machine is kept in top condition is vital to making great tasting coffee.
+Keeping your machine in top condition is vital to making great-tasting coffee.

-It also helps to increasing the longevity the machine's life span.
+It also helps to increase the longevity of the machine's life span.

-I have included step-by-step instructions as well as a video guide to help you properly look after your machine.
+I have included step-by-step instructions and a video guide to help you properly look after your machine.

 How Often Do You Need To Descale Your Machine?